-STRE-sales and trade relations expenditures.
+$\it STRE$ -sales and trade relations expenditures.

-Trade Team-a group of individuals engaged in an activity intended to promote the interests of an entire
+Trade team-a group of individuals engaged in an activity intended to promote the interests of an entire agricultural sector rather than to result in specific sales by any of its members.

 USDA-the United States Department of Agriculture.